alex-bellon/wikipedia/README.md

 - [Virtual LAN](https://en.wikipedia.org/wiki/Virtual_LAN) - any broadcast domain that is partitioned and isolated in a computer network at the data link layer (OSI layer 2).

 ### Operating Systems
+- [Embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) - an embarrassingly parallel workload or problem (also called embarrassingly parallelizable, perfectly parallel, delightfully parallel or pleasingly parallel) is one where little or no effort is needed to separate the problem into a number of parallel tasks.
 - [TempleOS](https://en.m.wikipedia.org/wiki/TempleOS) - Handwritten operating system written in Holy C.

 ### Programming